catduckgnaf/springboard-dev/README.md

 but in the mean time, you can also open in vs code. more instructions unlikely to come.

-I plan to add starter code for various languages, tips and hints
+I plan to add starter code for various languages, tips and tricks

 # Getting Started: